mhardik003/modelling_video_fMRI_data/README.md

 jupyter lab raw/pipeline.ipynb
 ```

-The notebook runs end‑to‑end on a single GPU (≈8 GB VRAM for MLP models).
+The notebook runs end‑to‑end on a single GPU.

 For voxel‑wise encoding switch to **pipeline_.ipynb**.